Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 Cook the patties in some oil in a very large frying pan over medium to medium-high heat for 4-5 minutes per side or until very well browned and cooked.

-Add in the garlic and butter and then mix in some flour to form a roux.
+Add garlic and butter, and then mix in some flour to form a roux.

 Pour in some beef stock and cook for 10 minutes until thick and then season with salt and pepper.